-Summary of Progress - FY 18 Q2
+Summary of Progress - FY 18 Q3 (2 of 2)

-- VA continues to expand Suicide Prevention programming to benefit all Veterans - Key indicators are on target: - The Mayor's Challenge launched in seven initial cities and is recruiting a second wave of cities - VA is steadily increasing the clinical use of predictive analytics - VA is on track to hire additional mental health clinicians to serve Veterans in need - Predictive analytics are being continuously improved
+- VA continues to expand Suicide Prevention programming to benefit all Veterans - Key indicators are on target: - VA is steadily increasing the clinical use of predictive analytics - Predictive analytics are utilized as part of the STORM and REACH-VET clinical programs throughout the VHA. - Predictive analytics are being continuously improved - VHA has multiple initiatives aimed at developing additional predictors - Partnering with DoD to incorporate relevant DoD information as predictors

-Improve clinical implementation of core recommended interventions for Veterans predicted to be at high risk of suicide or overdose
+• Improve clinical implementation of core recommended interventions for Veterans predicted to be at high risk of suicide or overdose

-Milestone Summary Key Milestones Milestone Due Milestone Change Owner Anticipated Barriers or Other Issues Related to Date Status from Last Milestone Completion Quarter Provide guidance and tools on models of March, 2018 and On Track OMHSP None at this time. care delivery using predictive model-based on-going targeting of at risk patients March, 2018 and On Track Competing priorities for technical assistance staff may facilitation to VA health care systems to improve on-going limit available resources implementation of practices Develop and disseminate provider April, 2018 and On Track OMHSP None at this time educational materials and programs on on-going recommended interventions Provide implementation monitoring tools to help June, 2018 and On Track OMHSP None at this time. facilities track and trouble-shoot practice on-going implementation
+Milestone Summary Key Milestones Milestone Due Milestone Change Owner Anticipated Barriers or Other Issues Related to Milestone Date Status from Last Completion Quarter Provide guidance and tools on models of care March, 2018 and On Track OMHSP None at this time. delivery using predictive model-based targeting on-going of at risk patients March, 2018 and On Track OMHSP Competing priorities for technical assistance staff may facilitation to VA health care systems to improve on-going limit available resources implementation of practices Develop and disseminate provider educational April, 2018 and On Track OMHSP None at this time materials and programs on recommended on-going interventions Provide implementation monitoring tools to help June, 2018 and On Track OMHSP None at this time. facilities track and trouble-shoot practice on-going implementation